George091/CNN/README.md

 # Part 1 - 1D CNN and RNN for sentiment analysis

+This is the CNN project by George Barker and Andre Zeromski.

 ## How to run code:
 To test accuracy:
 1. Run RNNCNNconda.py